Ray-tju/DmifNet/README.md

 ![Example 3](display/plane.gif)
 ![Example 4](display/table.gif)

-##Installation
+## Installation
-fllow First you have to make sure that you have all dependencies in place.
+First you have to make sure that you have all dependencies in place.

 You can create an anaconda environment called `dmifnet_space` using
 ```